Our commitment to security

 A few notes on what and how to report

-A report with copy pasta from a scanning tool, just a zip file attached or a video as proof of concept is not as helpful as a real textual description of the bug in question.
+A report with copy paste from a scanning tool, just a zip file attached or a video as proof of concept is not as helpful as a real textual description of the bug in question.

 We are primarily interested in bugs found in our: